 - If possible, get a job on campus.
 Student employers tend to be more flexible with student schedules.

 - If you're struggling, ask for help.
-Student Transitions and Governance is here to help you in any way that we can!
+Case Management is here to help you in any way that we can.